 Partnerships with universities can give academics a head start as they strive to commercialise their technologies, but then allow them to “go out into the big world and spread their wings” as viable startups, Shaddock says.

-“It’s about getting a lot of that expertise, and those high-quality people, out of the universities and working in industry, to create those industries,” he adds.
+“It’s about getting a lot of that expertise, and those high-quality people, out of the universities and working in industry,” he adds.

 Founding a startup similar to being an academic